Libera-Chat/libera-chat.github.io/bylaws.md

 3. The organisation is an ideologically and religiously unaffiliated Swedish "ideell förening".

-4. The seat of the organisation is in Höganäs, Höganäs Kommun.
+4. The seat of the organisation is in Ängelholm, Ängelholms Kommun.

 5. The fiscal year of the organisation is from the 1st January to the 31st December.